-Do you have a Tree Preservation Order (TPO) on a tree on your property?
+Do you have a Tree Preservation Order (also known as a TPO) on a tree on your property?
 If so, we can explain the implications and guide you through the often-complex legislation that this can entail.

 A TPO is issued by a local authority where a single tree, group of trees or woodland brings amenity value to the local area.
 When they are first issued, property owners have 28 days in which to raise any objections.